-Perhaps you find yourself in the middle of a conversation with someone (or at least that’s what you’re supposed to be doing!), and at the end of the conversation, you realize that you haven’t heard one word the person was saying.
+Perhaps you find yourself in the middle of a conversation with someone (or at least that’s what you’re supposed to be doing!), and at the end of the conversation, you realize that you haven’t heard one word the other person was saying.

-Applying this concept can allow you to avoid missing out on all the neat things that the present moment has to offer.
+Learning this concept can allow you to avoid missing out on all the great things that the present moment has to offer.
 Better yet, you can do so in two simple steps:

 - by choosing to focus your attention on the present moment and really making a commitment in this regard, and